 However, we recognise the need to continually work to ensure these are effectively applied and to carefully monitor the situation in countries where local circumstances may mean a greater exposure to human rights risks, such as where regulation or enforcement is weak, or there are high levels of corruption, criminality or unrest.

 It is a specific requirement of our key business controls, which apply to all Group companies, for human rights risk assessments and risk mitigation action plans to be in place in high-risk countries and for processes to be in place to demonstrate that human rights are managed effectively in the workplace and supply chain.
 All BAT operations are required to report compliance against the controls annually.

-In 2017, we worked with a specialist sustainability consultancy to further strengthen our approach, by developing a process for more focused monitoring of high-risk operations.
-This includes using independent human rights indices to assess the Group’s risk exposure in all the countries where we operate, which is reviewed by our Board Audit Committee.
-Each high-risk country completes an assessment to confirm compliance with Group policies, standards and controls, and provides details of any additional local measures in place to enhance human rights management.
-Our regional audit and CSR committees then review the compliance status for each country and, if any areas for improvement are identified, request actions to be taken, with defined timescales.
+We use independent human rights indices to assess the Group’s risk exposure in all the countries where we operate, which is reviewed by our Board Audit Committee.
+Each operation based in a high-risk country completes an assessment to confirm compliance with Group policies, standards and controls, and provides details of any additional local measures in place to enhance human rights management.
+The Audit Committee and Regional Audit and CSR Committees (RACCs) then review the compliance status for each operation and, if any areas for improvement are identified, request actions to be taken, with defined timescales.

 We thoroughly investigate all reported issues and allegations and strong action is taken where required.
-Information on compliance and reported incidents is gathered at a global level and reported through the year to our regional audit and CSR committees, and quarterly to the Main Board Audit Committee.
+Information on compliance and reported incidents is gathered at a global level and reported through the year to the RACCs, and quarterly to the Board Audit Committee.

 In 2018, we also ran an informal, targeted Speak Up survey, which showed strong employee awareness – over 92% believed that reported SoBC breaches are investigated fully and objectively, and almost all respondents indicated they felt able to raise concerns without fear of reprisals.